Dr. Tyler A. Gerdin (pronounced "Jer"-"dean")

 Licensed, Board Certified Clinical Psychologist

-Fellow in the Academy of Clinical Psychology.
+Fellow of the American Academy of Clinical Psychology

 Dr. Gerdin is a clinical psychologist specializing in the assessment of developmental & psychiatric disorders.
 He uses neuropsychological assessments, academic tests, intelligence tests, and a variety of personality assessments to form a wholistic picture of his patients.
 He often works with patients whose developmental or psychiatric diagnoses have been missed or masked for years.